flutter/website/src/content/ui/adaptive-responsive/large-screens.md

 For example, if your original app used a `ListView.builder`, swap that out for a `GridView.builder`.
-If your app has a large number of items, it’s recommended to use this builder constructor to only build the item widgets that are actually visible.
+If your app has a large number of items, it's recommended to use this builder constructor to only build the item widgets that are actually visible.

 Most of the parameters in the constructor are the same between